 In terms of marketing, we use social media and email to reach our community of readers in addition to pitching reviews, features, and interviews to traditional and online media outlets.
 You can see everywhere our books have been covered here.

 Authors maintain the copyright and we have a exclusive right to distribute the work in print and digital.
 You can read more about this in our publishing terms.

 If they so choose, authors can pull an advance from the monies crowdfunded.
 When authors set up their project, they can add an advance to the total Inkshares requires to cover the cost of publishing their book.

 We issue royalty payments every Friday.
 You are paid immediately for orders originating on Inkshares.com.
 And you’re paid 90 days after orders are placed by book sellers.
 The 90 day lag exists as all booksellers buy books on a returnable basis, and that period of time is the industry standard to account for the returnable period.
 Watch a quick video on our analytics dashboard and royalty statements.

 Yes.
 There is no service charge or fee to crowdfund a project on Inkshares.
 We only make money when your book sells.
 Start writing today!

 In the Quill collection, authors design their own covers using our Quill cover guidelines.
-If you reach 750 pre-orders our production partners at Girl Friday Production will design the cover using the input of you, your Marketing Manager, and feedback from our distributor, Ingram Publisher Services.
+If you reach 750 pre-orders, our production partners will design the cover using your input, that of your Marketing Manager, and feedback from our distributor, Ingram Publisher Services.